If your child is:

 Members of staff who work at schools outside Salford can submit applications and enquiries on behalf of parents using our out of area schools FSM form.

-Members of staff who work for the Children's Services department of Salford Council can submit applications and enquiries on behalf of parents using our Children's Services FSM form.
+Members of staff who work for Salford City Council can submit applications and enquiries on behalf of parents using the form below.

-Please be aware that supporting documents can be uploaded with any of the above forms, and that we will be unable to process applications for free school meals unless we have seen the necessary proof that you are entitled to claim.
+Please be aware that photos of supporting documents or screen shots of online accounts can be uploaded with any of the above forms, and that we will be unable to process applications for free school meals unless we have seen the necessary proof that you are entitled to claim.

 If you are applying in person, please be sure to bring documentary proof that you are currently in receipt of any of the above qualifying benefits, or confirmation that you receive support under Part VI of the Immigration and Asylum Act 1999 (eg IND letter or a NASS letter).